DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

     :width: 500px
     :align: center

-    *Baking Menu, when bake is started*
+    *Baking Menu, when a bake has been started*

 When the bake finishes, click "Revert to Physics Menu".